Saturday, June 02, 2007

 First the recipe for How to Preserve Lemons, you'll need:

 A leftover cleaned jar of spaghetti sauce or whatever large jar you have on hand.
 (Incidentally, does anyone else love Francesco Rinaldi sauce?
 I sometimes find it on sale at Albertson's for $1 to $1.50.
-I love the fresh taste and that the ingredients list only tomatoes, and whatever other spices or flavorings, but not multi-syllabic unknown preservatives.)
+I love that the ingredients list only tomatoes, and whatever other spices or flavorings, but not multi-syllabic unknown preservatives.)

 Lemons, however many will fit in the jar.